-Nietzsche wrote The Twilight of the Idols in the last active year of his publications (1888); then he slipped into insanity.
+Nietzsche wrote this book in the last active year of his publications (1888); then, he slipped into insanity.
 The book rails against the sickness of his age, in which he duels with reason, anti-Semitism (which he condemns), positivism, modernism, humanism, and above all the ascetics in history from Socrates to the eunuch priesthood of the Roman Catholic Church, whose renunciation of the instinctual life is tantamount to a renunciation of life itself or a naturalistic morality.
-He takes, covertly, particular aim at Richard Wagner and his operatic magnum opus of the Götterdämmerung from his cycle of The Ring, because he made tragedy farce and kitsch.
+He takes, covertly, particular aim at Wagner and his operatic magnum opus of the Goetterdaemmerung--from his cycle of The Ring, because he made tragedy farce and kitsch.
 Wagner commercialized music with his organized spectacles that stifle human involvement.
-All the protagonists and villains have fates fixed by Destiny; so, Nietzsche finds Wagner repulsive in his anti-realism and, above all, in his racial bigotry, which Nietzsche could not sanction.
+All the protagonists and villains have fates fixed by Destiny; so, Nietzsche finds Richard Wagner repulsive in his anti-realism and, above all, in his racial bigotry that Nietzsche could not sanction.
 They once had been the best of friends.

 Let us discuss this quotation:

 Nietzsche, a nominal Protestant, had a strong loathing for the Roman Catholic Church with its iconography.
-He smashed the idols because he felt that the Church entailed a renunciation of manly values for the faith.
-Kindness, piety, devotion, and so forth embodied values that had to be transvalued.
-He had a contempt for females and their characteristics that made men soft, particularly through the institution of marriage, controlled by the State and Church.
-Nietzsche believed that Christianity destroyed the heroic German nation and replaced it with a Church and State, based on nationalistic prejudices that rendered life both effeminate and bureaucratic.
+He smashed their idols because he felt that the Church entailed a renunciation of manly values for the faith.
+Kindness, piety, devotion, and so forth, embodied values that had to be transvalued.
+He had a contempt for females and their characteristics that made men soft, particularly through the institution of marriage, contolled by the State and Church.
+Nietzsche believed that Christianity destroyed the heroic German nation and replaced it with a Church and State, based on nationalistic prejudices, that rendered life both effeminate and bureaucratic.
 Nietzsche advocated a vigorous sexual life, spontaneity in short, in which men would not feel guilt about asserting their will to power.

-War cleanses, in the mind of Nietzsche.
+War cleanses in the mind of Nietzsche.
 He wanted an elite to rule the world.
-He thought the most ignoble thought ever conceived was that men were created equal by God.
+He thought the most ignoble thought ever conceived were that men were created equal by God.
 He said God is dead and that democracy cannot make what is inherently unequal equal.
-In particular, he cursed Rousseau as an effete intellectual who stirred the Paris mobs to action in the French Revolution.
-When Napoleon seized control of the Revolution, he represented the man of action on the front lines, not the weak types like Mirabeau and Robespierre, who worked for the people.
+In particular, he cursed Rousseau as an effete intellectual, who stirred the Paris mobs to action in the French Revolution.
+When Napoleon seized control of the French Revolution, he represented the man of action on the front lines; not the weak types like Mirabeau and Robespierre, who worked for the people.
 Napoleon represented an ancient race, the Corsicans, who inspired him with the idea of blood and soil.

 Was Nietzsche a proto-Nazi?
 No. He was not a racist.
 He rejected the decadence of life in a capitalist, materialist society, where men were unmanned by the forces of modernism.
-He was an advocate of Dionysius, a mythic figure who lived a life of excess, frenzy, and affirmation.
+He was an advocate of Dyonysius, a mythic figure who lived a life of excess, frenzy, and affirmation.
 He looked for those values in a naturalist art and philosophy of life.
-Hence, he was more an existentialist than a National Socialist.
-His views of the dark side coincided with those of Freud; though he would place less emphasis on the Unconscious with its soft determinism.
-Nietzsche had a very positive view of Jews, which contradicted Wagner’s eliminationist anti-Semitism that influenced his operatic productions.
-Nietzsche thought these works sickly morbid and wrote Contra Wagner to express his contempt for the man and his racism.
-Nietzsche viewed Jews as a universal race that had creatively survived persecution and adversity.
+Hence, he was more an existentialist than National Socialist.
+His views of the dark side coincided with that of Freud; though he would place less emphasis on the Unconscious with its soft determinism.
+Nietzsche had a very positive view of Jews that contradicted Wagner’s eliminationist antisemitism that influenced his operatic productions.
+Nietzsche thought them sickly morbid and wrote a work called Contra Wagner to express his contempt for the man and his racism.
+Nietzsche viewed Jews as a universal race that creatively had survived persecution and adversity.
 Such strength he admired in a collectivity.
-Some of Nietzsche’s colleagues and friends were Jewish and were treated equally in social standing and professional accomplishments.
+As for friends, some of Nietzsche’s were Jewish and were treated equally concerning social standing and professional accomplishments.

 Three months after writing this essay in late September 1888, along with other pieces during that feverish year of productivity, he fell into a paralytic insanity from which he never emerged.
 The Nazis fifty years later did appropriate whatever they found useful in Nietzsche, particularly his making cruelty a virtue in hard times.
 There is no progress in history toward man’s betterment.
 Nietzsche despised Enlightenment ideals; hence, he could be considered a posthumous fellow traveler.